-24. Is there a prostate cancer support group?
+23. Is there a prostate cancer support group?

 On the third Thursday of each month, a prostate cancer support group meeting is held at 5:30 p.m. in the Urology Centers of Alabama's Homewood lobby located at 3485 Independence Drive.
-See the next page for a complete schedule of meeting dates.
+The meetings are co-sponsored by the American Cancer Society.
 There is a separate break-out session for ladies each quarter.
 Dinner is provided, and no reservations are required.
 For questions about these support group meetings, please call Sherry Wilson at 205-445-0117.